 At the recent Helping Hands Annual Awards Ceremony 2018, the Stourbridge Branch were successfully awarded the National Carer Retention Award, beating 88 other branches to the coveted title.

 For over 30 years, we’ve ensured that as many people as possible are able to stay within the comfort of their own homes whilst receiving the very best in home care.
-We’ve helped thousands of individuals across the country, and Rebecca’s team uphold that exact same passion for supporting others, regardless of their care needs or condition.
+We’ve helped thousands of individuals across the country, and Martine’s team uphold that exact same passion for supporting others, regardless of their care needs or condition.

 Helping Hands specialise in supporting people in their own homes and are able to cater for a variety of different conditions such as multiple sclerosis, cerebral palsy, myalgic encephalomyelitis (ME), cancer, dementia and many more.
-Rebecca’s team have a whole host of experience and between them are able to offer the very best visiting care in the area.
+Martine’s team have a whole host of experience and between them are able to offer the very best visiting care in the area.

 Daily or weekly calls could include supporting you to get in and out of bed, safely mobilising around your house with standing and walking aids, preparing your meals or doing some light housework.
 What’s more, care provides companionship too.
 Our carers won’t just tidy up and help you with personal care, they’ll take the time to make you both a cup of tea and have a chat about the news, your past or even the weather!